 Most of the people in these two countries, particularly outside of the major capitals of Belize City or Guatemala City, raise their own livestock and chickens.
 They also kill their own livestock and chickens when it’s time to eat.
 While visiting a small village in Guatemala, we saw an old woman plucking the feathers from a chicken whose neck she just snapped along the side of the road.
 That imagery is quite a contrast from what you typically see driving down the road in the United States.
 The different way of life may result in culture shock for some, but I found a unique beauty in this old-fashioned lifestyle and the Belizean and Guatemalan culture, in general.

 Weird things you’ll see in Belize and Guatemala

 Still, there were a few things I saw in Belize and Guatemala that struck me as… well…weird.

 Babies on Motorcycles

-This was especially prevalent in Guatemala, but we saw it quite a bit in Belize, as well.
-Many people in these two countries ride a motorcycle in lieu of driving a car because gas is so expensive there.
-(Gas costs more than double what we pay in the states.)
-That means if the family wants to go into town for something, they either ride the bus, walk a great distance, or take the more
+Many people in both Guatemala and Belize ride a motorcycle in lieu of driving a car because gas is so expensive there.
+(Gas costs more than double what we pay in the USA.)
+That means if a family wants to go into town for something, they either ride the bus, walk a great distance, or take the more

-dangerousconvenient route: the whole family hops on the motorcycle together.
+dangerous convenient option: the whole family hops on the motorcycle together.
 And I mean the WHOLE family.
 We saw infants and toddlers riding on motorcycles… Families of three or four riding on motorcycles.
 In fact, hardly ever did we see just one person on a motorcycle at a time.
-Not once did we see anyone wearing helmets either, not even the children.
+And not once did we see anyone wearing helmets, not even the children.

 Children Playing in the Highway